Mother and son outdoors in the sun cuddling

 Some of the most common child arrangements include:

-• Joint residency: another popular child arrangement, joint residency refers to children living with each parent in their respective homes for an equal amount of time (for instance, they may move between homes every week)
+• Joint residency: Another popular child living arrangement after divorce, joint residency refers to children living with each parent in their respective homes for an equal amount of time (for instance, they may move between homes every week)

-• Flexible arrangements: as the name suggests, this tends to be less formal and require good communication with parents, as arrangements will often need to be made ad-hoc depending on the schedules of the parents and children
+• Flexible arrangements: As the name suggests, this tends to be less formal and requires good communication with parents, as arrangements will often need to be made ad-hoc depending on the schedules of the parents and children

-• Co-parenting: this is a much broader concept, underpinned by open communication between parents.
-It is a popular arrangement for same-sex couples, couples who have used a donor or surrogate, or for parents who have adopted a child, and the biological parent is still involved
+• Co-parenting: This is a much broader concept, underpinned by open communication between parents.
+It's a popular arrangement for same-sex couples, couples who have used a donor or surrogate, or for parents who have adopted a child, and the biological parent is still involved

-• Bird’s nest parenting: this is a relatively modern approach that is becoming more popular, and refers to arrangements in which a child lives permanently in the family home and the parents take turns to move in and out
+• Bird’s nest parenting: This is a relatively modern approach that's becoming more popular, and refers to arrangements in which a child lives permanently in the family home and the parents take turns to move in and out

 Every family is unique, so the child arrangements that work for one (or even most) families may not work for you.
 The most important thing you can do is have an open and honest conversation with your ex-partner and consider what works best for you and your child.